 - Give each child either a single word or a phrase of the song.
 Have them find their “match” in the class by pairing the single word to the rest of the phrase.

-Whether you are playing the class competition adaptation of this game or working together as a primary, use this Love One Another – Matching Game Printable Lesson Plan & Game Sheet to make for an easy prep for this game.
-Simply print out as many sheets as you have classes, and save the lesson plan for later!
+Whether you are playing the class competition adaptation of this game or working together as a primary, use this Love One Another Matching Game Printable game sheet to make for an easy prep for this game.
+Simply print out as many sheets as you have classes.

 Have any questions for us?
 Drop them in the comments below!